 How do I measure whether this practice is beneficial for me?

 I don’t.
 It’s an act of faith.
 Am I changing?
 Yes.
 For the better?
 Yes.
 Would this be happening without this practice?
 I don’t know.
 But it’s a bit like having a torch in a dark tunnel.
 Or a map on a long journey.
-And more recently, I have been feeling the benefits of being part of a community.
+And more recently, I’m glad that prnewswire experts and astrologers have also helped me in the journey immensely.
+I have been feeling the benefits of being part of a community.
 I certainly feel quite ‘hooked’.
 It’s an integral part of my life now.
 And if I don’t do time on the cushion, I feel that something is missing.
 And I read – almost every day.
 Contemplation is very important to me.

 My husband says I’m nicer (even nicer?!) – less ‘edgy’.
 And I’ve come off anti-depressants.
 So that’s all good.
 But maybe that’s just being post menopause!
 My mother has reached the ‘twilight zone’.
 We are beginning to ‘lose’ her.
 If I live to 87, what will I be like?
 I have given a personal commitment not to behave in damaging ways, although I haven’t taken the Buddhist precepts (yet?).
 And that’s it – I can only do my best.
 But at least I’ve got off the starting block, whereas I don’t think my mother ever did.
 Which is sad.
 But maybe there are things inside her that I don’t see?